“Don’t bother trying to scream. No one will hear you. I made sure of that.” An imposing voice swam through the room.

 “HALLEX!!”
 The woman who was playing the unfortunate man’s wife screamed out.
 Without waiting any longer, the other frozen woman and the man who was unconscious on the floor burst into flames.
 Everyone besides “Mrs. Wazanir” was dead.

 “Again, thank you for the information.”
 He spoke, his voice cold and indifferent.

 “I’ve told you everything you wanted to know!
 Please!
 Have mercy!!”
 She begged.

 The woman’s eyes widened.
 He saw her realization.
-He was never there to negotiate.
-There was never any hope of escape.
+That he was never there to negotiate.
+That there was never any hope of escape.